Vortex Lattice Melting Line in Superconductors with Paramagnetic Pair-Breaking: Summary and Discussion

-On the other hand, extensive discussion is needed to understand the HFSC phase in ${\bf H} \parallel c$ \cite{Kasa21}.
-By taking account of the fact that, in ${\bf H} \parallel c$ where the fluctuation effect may become relatively strong, the effective strength of PPB does not become extremely strong, we have at most two candidates of such a high field SC phase induced by PPB.
-One is the second lowest ($n=1$) LL vortex lattice \cite{Klein,Allan,Matsu}.
-Within the analysis based on the weak-coupling BCS approach for a {\it single-band} electronic model, the low temperature phase induced by PPB in clean limit inevitably becomes the $n=1$ LL vortex lattice (see Fig.6 (a) in Ref.\cite{AI03}).
-However, the HFSC phase in FeSe in ${\bf H} \parallel c$ case is not the $n=1$ LL state, judging from the experimental fact \cite{Kasa21,Kasa14} that the field-induced structural transition between the conventional vortex solid in lower fields and the HFSC one is continuous.
-Then, the HFSC phase in ${\bf H} \parallel c$ should be identified with one of the FFLO vortex solids, describable in the $n=0$ LL, with a spatial modulation parallel to the applied field \cite{AI03}.
-According to Fig.2 in Ref.\cite{AI15}, the $n=1$ LL vortex state may be destabilized even at zero temperature in the cases of {\it two-band} electronic models with an $\alpha_{\rm M}$-value of order unity so that it is possible that the HFSC phase in a two-band system in clean limit is indeed a $n=0$ LL vortex lattice with a spatial modulation parallel to ${\bf H}$.
-On the other hand, in the case of a $n=0$ vortex lattice described by the GL model, the type of the FFLO spatial modulation is found to depend on the nature of the $H_{c2}$-transition at low temperatures \cite{Agter,Nakashima}: When the mean field $H_{c2}$-transition is of second order, the HFSC phase should be a hybrid of the triangular vortex lattice and the phase-modulated FF state \cite{FF} and cannot become the triangular vortex lattice with the LO-like periodic amplitude-modulation \cite{LO} parallel to ${\bf H}$.
+In the case of a $n=0$ vortex lattice described by the GL model, the type of the FFLO spatial modulation is found to depend on the nature of the $H_{c2}$-transition at low temperatures \cite{Agter,Nakashima}: When the mean field $H_{c2}$-transition is of second order, the HFSC phase should be a hybrid of the triangular vortex lattice and the phase-modulated FF state \cite{FF} and cannot become the triangular vortex lattice with the LO-like periodic amplitude-modulation \cite{LO} parallel to ${\bf H}$.
 The triangular vortex lattice with the LO-like spatial modulation parallel to ${\bf H}$ becomes the HFSC phase only when the mean field $H_{c2}$-transition is of first order.
-Then, one might wonder if the fact \cite{Kasa21} mentioned in sec.I that the $H_{c2}$-transition in FeSe in ${\bf H} \parallel c$ seems to be continuous contradict the observation of a nodal plane perpendicular to ${\bf H}$ at the sample surface strongly suggesting that the HFSC phase in FeSe in ${\bf H} \parallel c$ should be the LO vortex lattice \cite{Kasa21}.
+Then, one might wonder if the fact \cite{Kasa21} mentioned in sec.I that the $H_{c2}$-transition in FeSe in ${\bf H} \parallel c$ is apparently continuous contradict the observation of a nodal plane perpendicular to ${\bf H}$ at the sample surface \cite{Kasa21} suggesting that the HFSC phase in FeSe in ${\bf H} \parallel c$ should be the LO vortex lattice.
 However, we find that, once the strong SC fluctuation in FeSe is taken into account, there may be no such contradiction: By using the relations eqs.(\ref{Dyson}), (\ref{selfenergy}), (\ref{n0}), (\ref{bc}), and the data of $V_4$ and $V_6$ for $\alpha_{\rm M}=0.8$ given in Fig.5 of Ref.\cite{AI03}, we obtain Fig.4 expressing the field dependence of the mean-squared SC order parameter $\langle |\Delta|^2 \rangle$ at each temperature, $t=T/T_{c0}=0.2$, $0.15$, $0.1$, $0.05$, and $0.01$.
 We note that the mean field $H_{c2}$-transition is of first order, i.e., $V_4 < 0$, in $t \leq 0.35$ for the set of the parameters used in Fig.4.
 Nevertheless, the ${\tilde N}_0$-value of eq.(\ref{n0}) makes the discontinuous change of $\langle |\Delta|^2 \rangle$ in the mean field theory at $H_{c2}(0)$ broad enough in $t \geq 0.05$ (compare Fig.4 with Figs.9 and 11 in Ref.\cite{AI03}).
-Further, the quantum SC fluctuation has not been taken into account in the present analysis.
+Here, we note that the quantum SC fluctuation has not been taken into account in the present analysis.
 Inclusion of the quantum fluctuation would broaden even the $\langle |\Delta|^2 \rangle$-curve at $t=0.01$ in Fig.4.
-By comparing the curves in Fig.4 with the heat capacity data in Ref.\cite{Kasa21}, we find that it is difficult to determine the nature of the mean field $H_{c2}$-transition from the experimental data of real systems with strong fluctuation in which the $H_{c2}$ is merely a continuous crossover line.
+By comparing the curves in Fig.4 with the heat capacity data in Ref.\cite{Kasa21}, we conclude that it is difficult to determine the nature of the mean field $H_{c2}$-transition from the experimental data of real FeSe with strong fluctuation in which the $H_{c2}$ is merely a continuous crossover line.
 Thus, the present theory does not contradict the conclusion in Ref.\cite{Kasa21} identifying the HFSC phase in FeSe in ${\bf H} \parallel c$ as the LO vortex lattice.